 Just before you reach the summit, you’ll cross the Appalachian Trail, that famous 2,200-mile trek that goes from Georgia to Maine.
 It’s here at Clingmans Dome that the trail reaches its highest elevation.
 So even if you don’t hike any of the trail itself, you can say you stood on its high point ;).

-Cliimb up the ramp to the top of the tower to finally get what you came for – a stunning a 360-degree vista of the Smoky Mountains.
-On a clear day, you can see Mt Mitchell, which is almost 70 miles to the east in North Carolina!
+Climb up the ramp to the top of the tower to finally get what you came for – a stunning 360-degree vista of the Smoky Mountains.
+On a clear day, you can see Mt.
+Mitchell, which is almost 70 miles to the east in North Carolina!